bohdanhus/worksheet/README.md

-# CSV-mixer/ my first program reads the csv file and generates a new collapsed csv file based on the input file.
+# CSV-mixer/ my first program generates a new collapsed csv file based on the input file.

 My solution to the task for Intership